Xerips/ArchLinux/Defence!/Wazuh-SIEM/readme.md

 Here we will walk through setting up Qemu to install our Ubuntu server, a general **Qemu setup:**

+If you're planning on running multiple servers, or want a "base server install" to be able to reinstall wazuh on a fresh server, do the installation as "Ubuntu-22.04-Server" (or whatever name makes sense to you), then clone the server to make a fresh install of the wazuh server, indexer, and dashboard.

 1. Launch virt-manager and click the "Create a new virtual machine" icon in the top left.
 2. Toggle "Local install media (ISO image or CDROM)" and click "Forward".
 3. Browse to where you downloaded the ubuntu server .iso, select it, and click "Choose Volume."